Does The Third Wave of Covid-19 Pose Threat To Economic Growth After Second Wave?

 Nomura further added that over the medium term, the development of vaccinations, powerful worldwide growth, and decreased effects of easier economic conditions are expected to influence development.
 However, last year in June 2020, to tackle the COVID-19 global disruption, the International Chamber of Commerce issued guidelines to trade finance markets.

 However, if the new cases of Covid-19 keep rising in the upcoming weeks, the legal authorities may be bound to announce a stronger and more limited lockdown, said Kaushik Das, the chief economist at Deutsche Bank.
-This is likely to have a big impact during the April-June 2021 quarter.

 There were over 60% active cases of the virus reported, followed by Kerala with 11% of all active cases.